MeoBaka/MeoPanel-Server/README.md

 ## WebSocket

-The server supports WebSocket connections for real-time communication.
+The server supports WebSocket connections for real-time communication with multiple command types.

 ### Connection
 Connect to `ws://localhost:{HWSPORT}`